luiswirth/bsc-thesis/src/matter/fem.typ

 $

-We can rewrite the 3 operators that involve the exterior derivative using the mass matrix and the discrete exterior derivative (incidence matrix).
+We can rewrite the 3 operators that involve the exterior derivative using the mass matrix and the discrete exterior derivative (coboundary/incidence matrix) @douglas:feec-article, @crane:ddg.
 $
   amat(D)^k &= amat(M)^k amat(dif)^(k-1) \
   amat(C)^k &= (amat(dif)^(k-1))^transp amat(M)^k \
   amat(L)^k &= (amat(dif)^k)^transp amat(M)^(k+1) amat(dif)^k \
 $

-As usual in a FEM library, we define element matrix providers, that compute the element matrices on each cell of mesh and later on assemble the full Galerkin matrices.
+As usual in a FEM library @hiptmair:numpde, we define element matrix providers, that compute the element matrices on each cell of mesh and later on assemble the full Galerkin matrices.